meanstream-io/docs/README.md

 Projects allow you to manage different sets of Scenes.
 Each project represents an event, live stream or recording that you are planning or have already performed.
 While configuration changes are possible, each Project is designed to run on a specific ATEM model which should be configured upfront.

 A Scene represents a specific configuration the ATEM devices should be in.
-Scenes can be as simple as “show camera 1 fullscreen” but may include advanced configurations such as multiple boxes, overlays and other effects.
+Scenes can be as simple as “show camera 1 fullscreen" but may include advanced configurations such as multiple boxes, overlays and other effects.

 Transitions describe the process of getting from one Scene to another.
-ATEM devices support several built-in transitions such as “Mix”, “Dip” or “Wipe” among others.
+ATEM devices support several built-in transitions such as “Mix", “Dip" or “Wipe" among others.
 MeanStream allows you to utilize all of the built-in functionality and adds additional capabilities where possible.
 Transitions may include animations of various properties (position, size, etc) of video sources for more professionally looking results.
 MeanStream generates default but configurable Transitions for every combination of Scenes.

 ![image](_media/scenes-and-transitions.png)